-Since moving from Yokohama to the Bay Area when I was 20 years old, I get a craving for the snacks I grew up with once in a while.
+Since moving from Yokohama, Japan to the San Francisco Bay Area when I was 20 years old, I get a craving occasionally for the snacks I grew up eating.
 Whenever my mom comes to visit me, I ask her to bring my favorite Butter Cookies called Hato Sabure (鳩サブレー) from the popular confectionery store Toshimaya.

-Hato Sabure (鳩サブレー) is a brand of butter cookies sold at Toshimaya in Kamakura (鎌倉) near Yokohama.
+Hato Sabure (鳩サブレー) is a brand of butter cookies sold at Toshimaya in the city of Kamakura (鎌倉) near Yokohama.

-These sablé cookies go all the way back to 1887 (during the Meiji Era).
+These sablé cookies originated all the way back in 1887 during the Meiji period 1868-1912).
 Around that time, Japan started to open itself up to the world, allowing many foreign goods to come into the country.

-One day a foreigner visited this shop and gave the founder of the store a biscuit.
-That was the first time he tasted a western cookie, and he was immediately intrigued to make them.
-However, butter wasn’t a common ingredient in Japanese food at that time so he had to look for butter in neighborhoods where Westerners lived.
-Since then he tested and created this version – that’s Hato Sabure.
+One day, a foreigner visited Toshimaya and gave a biscuit to the store’s founder.
+It was his first taste of a Western cookie, and he was immediately intrigued to make these butter cookies.
+However, butter wasn’t a common ingredient in Japan at that time, so he had to look for butter in neighborhoods where Westerners lived.

 Why Dove-Shaped?

-This famous confectionery store is very close to Tsurugaoka Hachiman-gu shrine (鶴岡八幡宮), where the founder often went to pray.
-He was inspired to make dove shape cookies because children at the shrine adored doves.
-Also, the shrine’s name contains Japanese character number eight “八” which resembles the shape of two birds facing each other (more in Japanese here).
+This famous confectionery store is very close to Tsurugaoka Hachiman-gu Shrine (鶴岡八幡宮), where the founder often went to pray.
+He was inspired to make dove-shaped cookies because children at the shrine adored doves.
+Also, the shrine’s name contains Japanese character number eight “” which resembles the shape of two birds facing each other.

 I was inspired by a Japanese blog (unfortunately, the website no longer exists) where the blogger dedicates his time to making the perfect Hato Sabure!
-After reading his blog and comparing it with sable cookie recipes online, I came up with this simplified recipe that works very well, which I will share today.
+After reading his blog and comparing it with sable cookie recipes online, I came up with this simplified recipe that works very well that I’m sharing today.

 Downloadable Dove-Shaped Pattern